0

 Victor Audi S5 B9 long-term LFI CSF2 forged wheel setup front view

-The setup still presents cleanly after more than 90,000 km of dynamic driving.
+The setup still presents cleanly after more than 90,000 km of road use.

 Audi S5 B9 rear three-quarter view on LFI CSF2 forged wheels